Air Quality Rankings for Montana (2026)

 Frequently Asked Questions

-Lake, Montana has the best air quality in Montana with a 5-year average AQI of 10 and a grade of B.
+Lake, Montana has the best air quality in Montana with a 5-year average AQI of 10 and a Grade B (77/100).
+Its dominant pollutant is Fine Particulate Matter (PM2.5) and the long-run trend is stable.

-Montana has 19 cities with EPA air quality monitoring data in our database, covering multiple years of AQI measurements.
+Montana has 19 cities with EPA air quality monitoring data, covering 2014-2023 of daily AQI measurements aggregated into annual averages.

 Cities ranked by 5-year average AQI (lower is better).
 Grades factor in average AQI, trend direction, unhealthy days, and dominant pollutant.